cheprasov/php-parallel/README.md

 __NOTE:__ You can use it, but I have not wrote all tests for it yet.
 It is in process.

-The class allows you to run multiple operations in multiple threads.
-Useful if you need to run multiple independent operations simultaneously, instead of sequential execution.
-It is very useful if you run several independent queries, for example.
+The class allows you to run multiple operations parallel in different processes and send results to the main process.
+Useful if you need to run multiple independent operations simultaneously, instead of sequential execution, or if you run several independent queries, for example, queries to different data bases.

 ## Using